pupil-labs/pupil-docs/neon/general/data-streams/index.md

 ## Gaze <Badge>Real-time</Badge>
-The Neon Companion app can provide gaze data in real-time.
-When using a OnePlus 8 Companion device, the available framerate is +120 Hz (the achieved framerate varies from ~200Hz in the first minute of a recording to ~120Hz for longer recordings.
-This is due to restrictions in resource consumption applied by the Android operating system).
-Other apps running simultaneously on the phone may decrease the framerate.

-After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full framerate of 200 Hz and can be downloaded from there.

-![Gaze](./gaze.jpg)
+The Neon Companion app can provide gaze data in real-time at up to 200 Hz.
 Gaze data is output in pixel space of the scene camera image, which has a resolution of 1600x1200 px.
 The origin is in the top-left corner of the image.

+![Gaze](./gaze.jpg)

+The achieved framerate can vary based on what Companion device is used and environmental conditions.
+One the OnePlus 10 the full 200 Hz can generally be achieved outside of especially hot environments.
+On the OnePlus 8 the framerate typically drops to ~120 Hz within a few minutes of starting a recording.
+Other apps running simultaneously on the phone may decrease the framerate.

+After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full 200 Hz framerat and can be downloaded from there.

 The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
 We are currently working on a white paper that thoroughly evaluated the algorithm and will link it here once it is published.